rehierl/node-tree-outliner/3-basic-design/3-9-1-implicit-associations.md

    whether there (still) are sections that need to be closed.
 2. Exit the loop, if no sections need to be closed (i.e. break).
-3. Because sections can not be closed arbitrarily, the algorithm has to test next, if the declared section *is not* a forced subsection of the current section.
+3. Because sections can not be closed arbitrarily, the algorithm has to ensure next, that the declared section *is not* a forced subsection of the current section.
 4. If that test failed (i.e. the declared section *is* a forced subsection), then the algorithm can not close the current section.